-First come, first served is the motto as BMW M GmbH launches the all-new BMW M5 with the option of a “First Edition” special-edition model limited to a worldwide run of 400 examples with 50 units coming to the US.
+First come, first served is the motto as BMW M GmbH launches the all-new BMW M5 with the option of a “First Edition” special-edition model limited to a worldwide run of 400 examples with approximately 25% allocated to the US.
 The 2018 BMW M5 First Edition will be available starting spring of 2018 with pricing announced closer to market launch.

 The all-new BMW M5 First Edition has exclusive Frozen Dark Red Metallic paintwork and includes BMW Individual high-gloss Shadow Line trim with extended features.
 This means that the kidney grille, the M gills and the four tailpipes of the sports exhaust all come in high-gloss black.
 The M5 First Edition is fitted as standard with 20-inch seven-double-spoke light-alloy wheels in black.

 The BMW M5 First Edition also has an individual flavor inside.
-The Piano Finish Black applications are complemented by a plaque on the center console indicating the car’s production number (“M5 First Edition 1/400”), pointing to the exclusivity of this BMW M5.
+The Piano Finish Black applications are complemented by a plaque on the center console (“M5 First Edition 1/400”), pointing to the exclusivity of this BMW M5.
 The M5 First Edition comes as standard with high-quality M multifunction seats.
 It is also available with full-leather upholstery in Smoke White with red contrast stitching.